 beam on the top of a huge tower is to some extent cheating when it comes down to the

-with a relatively small garden and surrounded on all sides by other houses.
-The
+a relatively small garden and surrounded on all sides by other houses.
+The problems of

-problems of TVI when running QRO was one of the main reasons for now using QRP (and the
+TVI when running QRO was one of the main reasons for now using QRP (and the TVI problem

-TVI problem has certainly gone away).
-There is no scope for large antennas, towers are
+has certainly gone away).
+There is no scope for large antennas, towers are not really

-not really possible and the plot is too narrow for most of the small beam antennas.
-So
+possible and the plot is too narrow for most of the small beam antennas.
+So I have worked

-I have worked most of my DX on a simple 60 ft long wire at around 30 ft high.
-It
+most of my DX on a simple 60 ft long wire at around 30 ft high.
+It sometimes amazes me

 The rig is an Elecraft K2.
 This rig offers all band performance and with all options fitted CW and SSB.
 I have the 160m, automatic ATU and computer interface modules fitted (but not the one for SSB, I am an exclusive CW operator).
 With its excellent receive performance the K2 makes an excellent rig for the QRP operator.
 The basic unit is capable of up to 12W output, but I leave mine permanently set to 5W so there is never any confusion as to whether a particular QSO counts for the QRP awards.
 Those who tire of QRP can add the KPA100 100W option....